edm-ms/azure-tandem/README.md

         - SQL DB Contributor
 ---

-### CI/CD Deployment Pipelines
+### Azure DevOps

 Each Blueprint has a set of Azure DevOps YAML pipelines that can be imported to jump start infrastructure as code deployments.
-There are a handful of custom Pester tests that run against the Blueprints to highlight how infrastructure deployments can be alligned to defined specifications and test procedures.
+There are a handful of custom Pester tests that run against the Blueprints to highlight how infrastructure deployments can be aligned to defined specifications and test procedures.

 ![Pipeline](./Images/pipeline.png)